sarahschirduan/sarahschirduan.github.io/_posts/2019-07-20-variables-affecting-sales.md

 layout: post
 title: "Using Regression to Determine if Inventory or Traffic has a Greater Impact on Sales"
 date: 2019-07-20
-excerpt: "Utilizing both R & Excel to Determine Impact of Certain Variables on Sales"
+excerpt: "Utilizing both R & Excel to Determine Impact of Variables"
-feature: /assets/img/Shopping.jpeg
+feature: /assets/img/Shopping2.jpg
 tags: [website, post, projects]
 comments: true
 ---